lasanthamudalige/amazon-web-scraper/README.md

 ## General info

-This program will navigate to today's deal page in amazon and save those item name and prices in csv file.
+This program will navigate to today's deals page in amazon and save those item name and prices in csv file.

 ## Technologies
 Project is created with: